fxfy0101/econometrics_9474/README.md

 ### Homework 3

 - Given an AR(2) process with alpha lag polynominal [1, 1/6, -1/6], use the power transfer function to plot the densities over [0, pi].
-- Simulate an AR(2) process of length n = 1000 and then estimate the densities with a Bartlett window of 10.
+- Simulate an AR(2) process of length $n = 1000$ and then estimate the densities with a Bartlett window of 10.
 - Use data in the file `sales.csv`.
 Linearly detrend the log of each series.
 Estimate the spectral densities of the two series and their first differences using a Bartlett window of 18.

 ### Homework 5